 Millbee’s beeswax food wraps offer a great sustainable alternative to plastic.
 To stay in line with their brand’s promise, the food wraps are shipped in recyclable cardboard envelopes that are also composed of recycled materials.

-Cardboard envelopes are a great packaging option for eCommerce if your products can fit.
-They are sustainable, light and can be shipped through any postal service.
+If your products can fit, cardboard envelopes are a great packaging option for eCommerce.
+They are sustainable, light, and can be shipped through any postal service.
 With these envelopes, shipping costs are optimized, customers are delighted, and the planet is preserved.
 It’s a win-win approach that every brand should strive to achieve.